Technigo/project-movies/README.md

 # Project Movies 🎥🎞️

-The goal for this project was to build our first multi-page React application using themoviedb.org's API tofetch a list of movies.
+The goal for this project was to build our first multi-page React application, in the pair-programming modality, using themoviedb.org's API to fetch a list of movies.
 We fetch a list of movies, display them on a page, and then link to a movie detail page when you click on the movie: we are to achieve this using React Router.

 ## The problem and how we solved it 💪